fb

 DOWNLOAD the application form

 Submit your application 2 weeks (minimum) prior to your departure date.
-Once AASA acknowledged your application, it takes between 2 – 5 working days to issue.
+Once AASA Travel department has provided you with a quote for your application, please allow 2 – 5 working days for processing, provided payment is received.

 Why do I need a cash deposit?

-With every Carnet a cash deposit needs to be lodged with AASA.
+A cash deposit is held as security in the event you fail to export your vehicle from the country you visit within the validity period of your carnet.
+This will result in AASA receiving a claim for customs duties and taxes from that country, due to non-compliance of the carnet rules and regulations.
+With every Carnet application, you will be required to lodge a cash deposit with AASA.
 Cash deposits are held in a non-interest bearing account until such time as the used Carnet is returned to AASA Head Office and the “Certificate of Location” (the last page inside the carnet booklet) is stamped by either SA police or SA customs on return from the trip

 To determine the deposit amount required, the following will be taken into account: